-In order to be able to analyse the effect that a possible fluctuation in interest rates might have on the Company's accounts, a simulation was performed which assumed a 50-basis point increase and decrease in interest rates at 31 December 2022.
+In order to be able to analyse the effect that a possible fluctuation in interest rates might have on the Company's accounts, a simulation was performed which assumed a 50-basis point increase and decrease in interest rates at 31 December 2023.

-This sensitivity analysis to upward or downward changes of 0.50% in floating Euribor/CDOR/BBSW interest rates gave rise to a sensitivity in the Group's income statement arising from an increase or decrease in financial results due to interest payment, with the effect of derivatives being considered, of 2 million euros at 31 December 2022.
+This sensitivity analysis to upward or downward variations of 0.50% in the floating reference rates would lead to an increase or decrease in the theoretical financial result from interest expenses of 8 millions of euros at 31 December 2023 (2 millions of euros at year-end 2022).